rehaanahmad2013/NielsenChuang-QuantumComputingSolutions/README.md

 # NielsenChuang-QuantumComputingSolutions
-Solutions to most Chapter 3 and 4 Exercises in Nielsen And Chuang
+Unofficial Solution Manual for Chapter 3 and 4 Exercises in "Quantum Computation and Quantum Information by Nielsen and Chuang"

+Solutions not guaranteed to be correct -- reach out if there are issues.